isaacbernat/presentations/optimise/notes.md

 Measure timings and check correctness of results:

-cat input_sample.txt | time python3 v00.py | tee current_output.txt > /dev/null && diff output_sample.txt current_output.txt

-- The code could be improved but is not horrible, right?
+- v0 Baseline.
+The code could be improved but is not horrible, right?
 I mean, it even uses gcd from math instead of naively implementing it.
-22x speedup (todo check speedup if not linear curve, etc.).
-From python3 v00.py  1.57s user 0.03s system 97% cpu 1.632 total
-python3 v01.py  0.07s user 0.01s system 93% cpu 0.094 total

 - v1 Specific and cheap over generic and expensive.
 Exponentiation is expensive and square is cheap: before) "x ** 2 + y ** 2 == z ** 2"